dabaldassi/Remote-Shared-Controller/README.md

 ## Launch Remote-Share-Controller service

-You need to be root to launch remote-shared-controller.
+On Linux, you need to be root to launch remote-shared-controller.

+On Windows, you must install [npcap](https://nmap.org/npcap/) first.

 ```bash